Why Mix it... When We Can Deliver it!

 Curing – The maintenance of the proper moisture and temperature of concrete is its early stages that desired properties may develop.

-Sack mix – The amount of sacks of cement in a cubic yard of concrete.
-Specified when ordering, concrete is typically referred to as a 5 sac mix.
+Sack Mix – The amount of sacks of cement in a cubic yard of concrete.
+Specified when ordering, concrete is typically referred to as a 5 sack mix.
 The sacks of cement needed in a mix are usually specified in either the plans or the specifications of a project.
 More sacks = more strength.

 Do it yourself guide: